“Privacy is not something that I’m merely entitled to; it’s an absolute prerequisite” – Marlon Brando.

 1. Ensure compliance with privacy laws

-You’re legal, if not morally, obligated to protect your customer’s data.
+You’re legally if not morally, obligated to protect your customer’s data.
 But, protecting your customer’s data is much more than securing the network connection and creating privacy policies.

 It’s more about adhering to data privacy laws like California Privacy Rights Act or CPRA.
 According to this act, companies should give customers an option for sharing their personal information.
 It also limits how your company will use, collect, and retain customer data.